jdeath/Hubspace-Homeassistant/README.md

 If your username or password is incorrect, the form will not be submitted.

 ### Troubleshooting

-If a device is not being automatically discovered, the device type may not be added to discovery.
-The following device classes are supported:
+ * I have a device in HubSpace that is not added to Home Assistant

- * fan
+   * Check the logs for any warning / errors around hubspace and report the issue.
- * light
+   * If no warning / error messages exist around HubSpace, the device type is likely not supported.
+Refer to the troubleshooting section to grab anonymized logs and open a new issue with the logs and state thedevice that did not discover
- * power-outlet
+ * I have a device and its missing functionality
- * landscape-transformer (maybe)
+   * Refer to the troubleshooting section to grab anonymized logs and open a new issue with the logs and state the device that is not working along with the broken functionality
- * water-valve
+ * I have a device and its functionality is not working

-If your device class is not listed here, please refer to the section ``Support for a new model`` on how to get it added.
+   * Refer to the troubleshooting section to grab anonymized logs and open a new issue with the logs and state the device that is not working along with the broken functionality

-If a device is not responding to commands, enable debug through HA (Settings -> Devices & services -> Integrations -> hubspace -> enable debug).
-This will enable debug logs for a developer to assist with the problem.
-Please note that this debug logs could potentially show your account id and device id.
+   * If the developers are unable to solve the problem with the anonymized data, the raw data may need to be provided

 ### Support for a new model
 To support a new model, the states and metadata will need to be gathered.
 To accomplish this, you will need to gather the data.
 There are two ways to grab this information:

- * Through a shell (preferred, but some technical knowledge is required)
+ * Through a shell (target a specific device)
  * Through the UI

 #### Shell